wkliao/sketch_board/log_based_vol.md

 # Designing the Log-based HDF5 VOL Plugin
 As part of the ECP, we are exploring ways to implement the idea of storing write requests in a log-based layout in HDF5 files.
-The goal is to achieve fast parallel write performance by avoiding the expensive cost spent on inter-process communication in the MPI collective I/O.
+The goal is to achieve fast parallel write performance by avoiding the expensive cost spent on inter-process communication that organizes the data into a canonical-order layout.

 The latest HDF5 development incorporated an abstraction layer named the Virtual Object Layer (VOL) that allows advanced users to customize their I/O operations by supplying an I/O driver as a plug-in library module that can be developed independently from HDF5 and linked together with the native HDF5 libraries.
 To implement the log-based data layout, we use the HDF5 VOL as a platform to exercise various ideas and study their performance.
-The lessons learned from this exploration can help us understand the current limitations of HDF5 VOL and serve as a guidance for developers for future improvement.
+The lessons learned from this exploration can help us understand the current limitations of HDF5 VOL and provide a guidance for future development.

 This document serves as a place holder to encourage internal discussions, suggestions, and to show preliminary results for verifying the ideas.